xairy/raw-gadget/docs/syzkaller_reproducers.md

     syz-env make TARGETARCH=arm executor
     ```

-    `GOARM=5` is only required for boards that don't support hardware floating point instructions (such as Raspberry Pi Zero);
+    `GOARM=5` is only required for boards that don't support hardware floating point instructions (e.g. Raspberry Pi Zero);

-6. Copy `./bin/linux_arm/syz-execprog` and `./bin/linux_arm/syz-executor` onto the board.
+7. Copy `./bin/linux_arm[64]/syz-execprog` and `./bin/linux_arm[64]/syz-executor` onto the board.

-    For a Raspberry Pi, one option to copy the files is to enable the SSH server [via](https://www.raspberrypi.com/documentation/computers/remote-access.html#ssh) `sudo raspi-config`.
+    For Raspberry Pi, one option to copy the files is to enable the SSH server [via](https://www.raspberrypi.com/documentation/computers/remote-access.html#ssh) `sudo raspi-config`.

     Another option is to copy the files onto the SD card;